 The church family prospered in the new location calling The Rev. Brian Sullivan to be the first rector of St. Benedict’s in October 2010.
 On All Saints’ Day in 2011, a Spanish-speaking mass, led by Fr.
 Ramon Betances, was added to the worship offerings.
 St. Benedict’s School has grown to serve the needs of the community and celebrated its first graduating class of 8th graders in May 2016.

 In January 2019, The Rev. Brian Sullivan transitioned to full-time Headmaster of St. Benedict's Episcopal School.
-The Rev. Ashley Carr will be covering the pastoral and worship needs of the church until Rev. Claiborne Jones came to us as an interim rector while we await the completion of the call process.
+The Rev. Ashley Carr covered the pastoral and worship needs of the church until Rev. Claiborne Jones came to us as an interim rector while we await the completion of the call process.
 Now we are blessed that The Rev. Jenna Strizak has answered the call in January 2021 to be our full time rector.

 From its humble beginnings in a middle school gym to the exquisite renovation of a historical church, worship at St. Benedict’s has brought the Word of God to a new community and fostered its spiritual growth.
 The mission of St. Benedict’s brings together people from diverse backgrounds and plants common ground for them to grow in faith together.